 Generously season lamb shanks with salt, pepper, cumin, and paprika.
 Dredge the seasoned lamb shanks in flour.
 Brown the meat in a frying pan with a little olive oil.

-Mix wine, chicken stock, tomato sauce, oregano, cumin, olive oil, and bijol powder in a small bowl.
+Mix wine, chicken stock, tomato sauce, oregano, cumin, olive oil, and Bijol powder in a small bowl.
 Place the lamb shanks, onion, carrot, and garlic in a covered kettle (suitable for use in the oven).
 Pour the wine sauce over the meat and vegetables.
-Liquid should only come up about one-third on the meat.
+Liquid should only come up about halfway on the meat.

-Cover the kettle and let the lamb shanks braise in the oven for 90 minutes.
+Cover the kettle and let the lamb shanks braise in the oven for 11/2 hours.
 (Add more sauce if needed to keep the correct level.)
-Turn the shanks, cover and cook for another 90 minutes or until the meat is fork tender.
+Turn the shanks, cover, and cook for another 11/2 hours or until the meat is fork tender.

 iCuban logo